RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 Implementing Redis on Flash requires preplanning around memory and sizing.
 Considerations and requirements for Redis on Flash include:

-- Flash memory must be locally attached (as opposed to network attached)
+- Flash memory must be locally attached (as opposed to network attached.
 - Flash memory must be dedicated to RoF and not shared with other parts of the database, such as durability, binaries, or persistence.
 - For the best performance, the SSDs should be NVMe based, but SATA can also be used.